Njorda/njorda.github.io/content/posts/2025-09-19-debug-vespa-search.md

     }
 ```

-In this case I missed to add it so it should definitivly be there, lets see the speed up of it.

-As we suggested we need to do a restart of it:
+As we expected we need to do a restart of the cluster and then trigger a reindex of the data:

 ```bash
 vespa deploy